charliepark/atomic.css/README.md

 You should use the Atomic.css methodology if you want fast downloads, coupled with easy-to-write and easy-to-edit CSS.

+Atomic CSS flips the duplication found in a normal CSS file, so the duplicated strings are the names of the elements; the DRY'd strings are the longer and more complex CSS properties.

+Traditional CSS:

+    input{
+      background: #fff;
+      font-size: 16px;
+      line-height: 1.5;
+    }

+    p{
+      font-size: 16px;
+      line-height: 1.5;
+    }

+Traditional CSS, minified and using somewhat arbitrary class names:

+    .ind{background:#fff;font-size:16px;line-height:1.5}.cb{font-size:16px;line-height:1.5}

+Atomic CSS:

+    .ind,.cb{font-size:16px}.ind,.cb{line-height:1.5}.ind{background:#fff}

+As you can see, the duplication involves the class names, not the CSS properties.

+Writing this out and maintaining it would be a bear.
+Thankfully, we have CSS preprocessors to do that for us.

+Skip down to "How to write Atomic CSS" for more.

 ## A quick history lesson (you can skip this)

 Classically, CSS files would look something like this: